JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 TODO: Diagram of camera -> surface -> hemisphere directions -> world cache voxel

-To quickly estimate indirect lighting, Solari uses ReSTIR GI, with a very similiar setup to the previous ReSTIR DI.
+To quickly estimate indirect lighting, Solari uses ReSTIR GI, with a very similar setup to the previous ReSTIR DI.

-ReSTIR GI randomly selects directions in a hemisphere, and then shares the random samples between pixels in order to choose the best 1-bounce path for a given pixel.
+Where as ReStir DI picks the best light, ReSTIR GI randomly selects directions in a hemisphere, and then shares the random samples between pixels in order to choose the best 1-bounce _path_ for a given pixel.

 #### GI Structure